-A composition book for Thursday Home-School communications

-- Teachers will have all materials for projects, events, parties, fieldtrips etc. in the classroom at the latest the day before the activity, event etc. This means that they will NOT be running around asking for pencils on test days, cups on the day of a birthday party or wood, rulers, paint etc, on the day the of the actual activity. - Classrooms will be organized in a child-centered way with most things (aside from dangerous or harmful objects or substances) accessible to children at all times.
+A portfolio A writing journal, a math journal Writing utensils A composition book for Thursday Home-School communications - Teachers will have all materials for projects, events, parties, fieldtrips etc. in the classroom at the latest the day before the activity, event etc. This means that they will NOT be running around asking for pencils on test days, cups on the day of a birthday party or wood, rulers, paint etc, on the day the of the actual activity. - Classrooms will be organized in a child-centered way with most things (aside from dangerous or harmful objects or substances) accessible to children at all times.
 Teacher will teach the use and care of each material in a structured way so that all IA students use materials respectfully and honor their value. - The quantity of the space that is not for student use is kept to a minimum.
 Most of the environment is for and used by the students to promote the concept that the room belongs to the students, instead of the teacher only.
 We will use language to maintain this expectation (ex: the use of "our" when referring to the class on the blog, on signs outside the door etc.). - The organization of the environment is critical to the classroom culture.
 For example: Bins of disorganized materials send a message of not having to treat materials with care, clutter throughout the class sends the message that your class is chaotic.
 This also lowers the quality of work and wastes students' time.

-Students will participate in daily upkeep of the classroom environment.

-- Teachers will set an expectation that the classroom floors will be free of debris.
+Students will participate in daily upkeep of the classroom environment. - Teachers will set an expectation that the classroom floors will be free of debris.
 Floors must be cleared of any trash or materials at the end of each day.
 Chairs will be stacked or left on top of desks EVERY night and whiteboards and desktops will be cleaned fully at least once per month.
 Teachers will allot time and develop a system with student responsibilities for cleaning and hold ALL students accountable for cleaning. - Outer order can facilitate the creation of inner order.
 An example of thoughtfulness and external order is instructing students on the use of both sides of the paper, the purpose of a margin line and using it to visually present your work, name and date placement on an assignment etc. This is also true of organization of student materials.
 Cubbies, containers, folders etc. that are organized will contribute to a sense of order and peace.
-Teachers will assist students in creating order in the classroom. - Teachers will actively engage students in caring for the classroom and school environment by keeping play and work spaces clean, leaving all areas as they have been found and reporting broken or missing equipment to the office.
+Teachers will assist students in creating order in the classroom.

+- Teachers will actively engage students in caring for the classroom and school environment by keeping play and work spaces clean, leaving all areas as they have been found and reporting broken or missing equipment to the office.
 This expectation will also be communicated with students.
-All teachers are required to have the following cleaning materials and equipment: - A minimum of one dustpan, a broom (especially for cleaning area immediately outside of classroom. - o sponges/rags and a non-toxic cleaner to allow for child-initiated clean-ups - Additionally, before students engage in a large project involving a potential mess such as papier-mâché, painting, using tools, clay etc. they (and Coteachersteacher assistants) will be given instruction on: - -preparation of the space to decrease impact on the area being used - -covering the work area to protect it from damage - -use of the equipment and materials - -clean up, (who will clean, meaning of "clean",the time involved etc.) - -students will be monitored, given support needed to learn these skills and held accountable for the condition of the space. - Only blue painter's tape will be used on the carpet, to hang papers up around campus and in the classrooms. - Respect for the environment means not wasting materials.
-Teachers will notice how students are using materials and create an environment in which materials will not be wasted. - Each classroom will have a recycle bin and a garbage can (landfill).
-Students will use the bins appropriately.
+All teachers are required to have the following cleaning materials and equipment: - A minimum of one dustpan, a broom (especially for cleaning area immediately outside of classroom. - o sponges/rags and a non-toxic cleaner to allow for child-initiated clean-ups - Additionally, before students engage in a large project involving a potential mess such as papier-mâché, painting, using tools, clay etc. they (and teacher assistants) will be given instruction on:

+-preparation of the space to decrease impact on the area being used -covering the work area to protect it from damage

+-use of the equipment and materials

+-clean up, (who will clean, meaning of "clean",the time involved etc.) -students will be monitored, given support needed to learn these skills and held accountable for the condition of the space.